NKMultani/todo-app-py/README.md

-# todo-app-py
+# Todo Console App

-Todo application created using python (console)
+This is a simple todo console application created using Python.